fastapi/fastapi/docs/tutorial/dependencies/index.md

 ## Integrated with **OpenAPI**

-All these dependencies, while declaring their requirements, add parameters, validations, etc. to your path operations.
+All these dependencies, while declaring their requirements, also add parameters, validations, etc. to your *path operations*.

 **FastAPI** will take care of adding it all to the OpenAPI schema, so that it is shown in the interactive documentation systems.